Netherthong

-Netherthong is a village in the civil parish of Holme Valley, and the metropolitan borough of Kirklees in West Yorkshire, England.
+Netherthong is a village and former civil parish, now in the parish of Holme Valley, and the metropolitan borough of Kirklees in West Yorkshire, England.
 The village is near the town of Holmfirth, and on the B6107 road to Meltham from the main A6024 Woodhead Road through the Holme Valley from Honley to Holmfirth.
 It has an estimated population of 1,738 (2018).

 History

 The name Netherthong may derive from Old English 'neotherra' (lower) + 'thwang' (narrow strip [of land]); since there is also an Upperthong which is situated on higher ground than Netherthong, the names could designate higher and lower strips of land.

 The former Wesleyan chapel in the village was the first in the Huddersfield area.
 The chapel (now a private dwelling on St Mary's Estate) was opened in 1771.
 In 1772 John Wesley preached there; in 1757 he wrote "I rode over the mountains to Huddersfield.
 A wilder people I never saw in England.
 The men, women and children filled the streets and seemed just ready to devour us."